SonnyBonds/wilco/README.md

 # Future

 This is so far mostly a proof of concept and many real life requirements for it to be properly useful are still missing.
 Some have been mentioned before, but a non-exhaustive list of things to work on is:
+* The internal builder is currently not amazing, and will likely never rival dedicated systems like Ninja for development iterations, but can still be useful for getting up and running quickly with a self contained system.
+It is however intended to eventually be decent enough to use for build servers and situations where the overhead of non-optimal dependency checking isn't a huge factor.
 * Build environment discovery will likely be done when bootstrapping, with a number of ways to search through to discover a default build environment in most cases, and probably a way to force a specific.
 The ones currently in mind are:
     * clang++, from path
     * g++, from path
     * (windows) clang++ from installation directory (with winsdk resolved by clang)
     * (windows) cl/winsdk from environment set up by vcvars
     * (windows) cl/winsdk from vswhere + sdk search
-* Toolkit setup is part of build environment discovery, but it also ties into translation of options into compiler flags.
+* Toolchain setup is part of build environment discovery, but it also ties into translation of options into compiler flags.
 Currently this is mostly hard coded but there are plans and ideas on how to make this more configurable.
-Toolkits likely will be tied into project configuration to allow for multiple toolkits within the same project tree, since building the generator might not be done with the same toolkit as the main build in case of cross compiling.
+Toolchains likely will be tied into project configuration to allow for multiple toolchains within the same project tree, since building the generator might not be done with the same toolchain as the main build in case of cross compiling.
 * More emitters, specifically GNU Make and Visual Studio projects
-* Possibly more selector criteria, e.g. platform (windows/mac)
+* Possibly more selector criteria
 * I'm not in love with the `project[Foo / Bar][Option]` syntax but it's not terrible.
 Operator overloading could make more esoteric things like `project/Foo/Bar > Files += "test.cpp";` possible but I haven't really come up with something I like better.
-* The code isn't amazing and can be improved in both style, performance and structure, but I've tried to keep it decent in most aspects.